psiree/dealerwareTest/README.md

 3. install cucmber plugin and testng plugins from Eclipse marketplace
 4. download the code from git hub
 5. import project in to eclipse
-6. update the chrome webdriver path in the code in file?
+6. update the chrome webdriver path in the file "dealerwareTest/src/main/java/pageObjects/accountCreation.java" inside accountCreation() constructor.

 How to run:
 1. Open Test Runner class and right click.